flutter/website/src/docs/resources/faq.md

 The engine's C and C++ code are compiled with Android's NDK.
-The Dart code (both the SDK's and yours) are ahead-of-time (AOT) compiled into a native, ARM and x86 libraries.
+The Dart code (both the SDK's and yours) are ahead-of-time (AOT) compiled into native, ARM, and x86 libraries.
 Those libraries are included in a "runner" Android project, and the whole thing is built into an APK.
 When launched, the app loads the Flutter library.